Best Delta 8 Products for Depression Reviewed (July 2023)

 • Only one potency/container size

-My top pick is the delta-8 gummies from Summit.
+For gummies, I recommend Summit.
 They come in four delicious assorted flavors: watermelon, strawberry, mango, and blue raspberry.
 I found these gummies delicious and effective, with a milder buzz than delta-9 THC.

 My experience: I took half a gummy and felt a notable buzz about 90 minutes later.
 I felt sleepy, relaxed, and a bit high, with the effects lasting for many hours.